-Recently, NPR did a story on Black Duck Software’s Culture titled, “What The ‘Vice President of Culture’ Does at This Mass Software Company.”
+Recently, NPR did a story on the culture of Black Duck Software (now Synopsys) titled What The ‘Vice President of Culture’ Does at This Mass Software Company.
 What indeed?
 What might be interesting to note is the inception of the story.
 My wife and I, for a variety of reasons, put up 25 Christmas trees in our home.
 We hold a huge open house party during the season, opening our home to the senior center for tours and other activities to share the holiday spirit with a Dickensian zeal.

 A guest of someone attending a party last year looked at me and asked, while swiveling their head to absorb the decorations, with a tone of both wonder and comic sarcasm, “What do you do for a living?”
-When I responded that I was a VP of Culture at a software company, the reaction was surprisingly accepting, evoking an immediate response of “I have reporter friend who is always on the lookout for unique business stories, would you mind if I made a connection?”
+When I responded that I was a VP of culture at a software company, the reaction was surprisingly accepting, evoking an immediate response of “I have reporter friend who is always on the lookout for unique business stories.
+Would you mind if I made a connection?”

 What indeed.
 We strolled through the office, stopping to talk to various employees, which comprises the story heard on NPR, but as expected, much of it was left on the cutting room floor.
-While the physical space, snacks, beer taps in the wall and our Quackaoke machine provide a visible cultural picture, there is more to the story, much like the sound bites that didn’t make it into the final story.
+While the physical space, snacks, beer taps in the wall, and our Quackaoke machine provide a visible cultural picture, there is more to the story, much like the sound bites that didn’t make it into the final story.